erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 3. Convert posts to new blog format: Markdown or Restructured Text Edits.

-Pelican's import tool for wordpress converts your OPML file to either .md or .rst files based on which CLI argument you pass.
+Pelican's import tool for wordpress converts your XML file to either .md or .rst files based on which CLI argument you pass.

 4. Set DNS redirect from old blog to new blog.